ITurres/The-Time-Meister/README.md

 style.css:>

-As a start, I will five some general properties (*) to the whole page. boz-sizing-padding-and margin then I will add some properties to the <body>.
+As a start, I will five some general properties (*) to the whole page. boz-sizing-padding-and margin then I will add some properties to the <body>. also I will add flexbox to body so  it will push the footer to the bottom.

 NAVBAR: